Park Bank (Pittsburg, PA)

 Article Text

-PITTSBURGH BANK CLOSES Action Follows Arrest of Cashier, Charged With Embezzling $250.000 of Its Funds.
-Pittsburgh, Feb.
-13.-With the arrest of J. F. Swartz, cashier, charged with embezzling $250,000 of its funds, the Park bank, one of the leading financial institutions of the east end, was closed this morning.
-It was announced that P. G. Camerson, state bank examiner, has been appointed receiver.
-The bank's statement on January 1 showed deposits of $2,235,859.
-According to the police, Swartz attempted to commit suicide shortly before the arrival of the officers at his home.
-He is in a serious condition.
+BUSTED THE BANK (Associated Press) Pittsburg, Feb.
+13-With the arrest of J. F. Swartz, cashier, charged with embezzling a quarter million dollars of its funds, the Park Bank, one of the leading financial institutions of the East End, closed this morning.
+It was announced that D. G. Camerson, a state bank examiner, has been oppointed receiver.
+The statement of the bank January 1st showed deposits of over two millions.

 Article from Harrisburg Telegraph, February 13, 1919